 Can you run a shower using a heat pump?

-It’s possible to use a heat pump for water heating in your shower.
-However, it depends on whether the heat pump is made for this purpose and has enough power to fulfill your hot water needs.
+However, it depends on whether the heat pump is made for this purpose and has enough power to fulfil your hot water needs.
 A heat pump water heater (HPWH) is a special kind of heat pump.

 It works by taking heat from the air around it and transferring this heat to a water tank to warm up the water.